sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 - Set milestones for deployment and develop project plan (starts prior to contract finalization)
 - Ensure leadership engagement and buy in for the implementation
 - Confirm appropriate project staffing
-- Track progress towards key milestones and implementation Exit Criteria
+- Track progress towards key milestones and implementation exit criteria
-- Track Open Issues and Risks
+- Track open issues and risks
 - Provide project reports to key internal and external stakeholders
 - Engage cross-functional teams for additional assistance where needed
 - Remove blockers for IEs and customer teams to accomplish project tasks

-# Internal steps taken to support implementation efforts
+# Internal Steps Taken to Support Implementation Efforts

 - Customer facing project plan developed
   - The Implementation Project Manager will begin development of the project plan before the customer has officially signed, but will have it fully developed at the time of the initial implementation kickoff call.